 Yes.
-We offer dogs for adoption and we charge to cover the running costs of the shelter.
+We offer dogs for adoption and we charge to cover the costs of treatment and care in preparation for adoption.

-The charge covers our costs including desexing, microchipping, vaccinations, worming, vet check and behavioural exam.
-The price is very cheap compared to buying a dog from a breeder or pet shop.
-We don't make a lot of money on adoptions, and what we do make goes back into the organisation.
+The charge covers our costs including desexing, microchipping, vaccinations, worming, vet check and behavioural assessment.
+The adoption fee is reasonably low once compared to buying a dog from a breeder or pet shop.

 You come in and have a look at the dogs available for adoption.
 An animal attendant will walk you through and you'll get a chance to interact with the dog.
 Once you've chosen a dog, you go through into the vet clinic, fill in an adoption agreement and questionnaire, then come back into the office and pay.
 The whole process takes between 30 minutes and 1 hour.

-Yes, they're all desexed, microchipped, vaccinated and wormed.
+Yes, dogs for adoption are all desexed, microchipped, vaccinated and wormed.

 We can't tell you about a specific dog, but most of our dogs for adoption are strays.